samapriya/evap-docs/docs/index.md

 ## Disclaimer

 Data and information provided through this application are part of an active research project and should be considered provisional and subject to change.
 A production version of this API and database is scheduled to launch late summer 2025.
-Users should perform thorough review prior to operational application and decision making..
+Users should perform thorough review prior to operational application and decision making.

+## Funding and Support

+This project received funding from the BOR Research and Development Office (R20AC00008) and NASA Research Opportunities in Space and Earth Science (ROSES) program (80NSSC22K0933).
+Additional support provided by the USGS, USACE, the Texas Water Development Board, and the Oregon Water Resources Department.

 ## Additional Resources